GreenleafLab/chromVAR/README.md

 # chromVAR

 chromVAR is an R package for the analysis of sparse chromatin accessibility data from single cell or bulk ATAC or DNAse-seq data.
+The package aims to identify motifs or other genomic annotations associated with variability in chromatin accessibility between individual cells or samples.

 ## Note on recent function name changes